 WAC 458-07-015 requires each property to be physically inspected at least once during a 6-year revaluation cycle.
 At a minimum, an exterior observation of the properties is made to verify the accuracy and completeness of property characteristic data that affect value.
-During the current revalue year, inspection of the eastern portion of neighborhood 30 was conducted.
+During the current revalue year, inspection of the western portion of neighborhood 30 was conducted with 277 parcels which comprise 20% of the total population of 1,408 parcels.